CHAPTER 6

 As used in this Chapter, the following words shall have the following definitions:

-(a) “Awarding authority” shall mean the City Council, City Manager or his or her designee who has been given the authority to award under this Chapter.
+(b) “Awarding authority” shall mean the City Council, City Manager or his or her designee.

-(1) Has a headquarter, primary or branch office within the City, which was established prior to the City inviting bids for the respective procurement; and
+(1) Has a headquarters, primary or branch office within the City, which was established prior to the City inviting bids for the respective procurement; and

 (2) Possesses a current business license and certificate of occupancy; and